Skip to main content

 Water Treatment Plant - Filter Improvement Project:

-• What: Based on the previous successful pilot study, we are beginning construction of new filters late 2025 when the plant is offline for the winter.
+• What: Based on a successful pilot study, we added new filters while the plant was offline (winter through summer 2026).

-• Why: This is the last of many improvements needed for the plant to treat an additional 2 million gallons of water per day (7 million gallons total) to better meet current demand.
+• Why: This is the last of many upgrades needed at the plant to improve its performance and treat an additional two million gallons of water per day to meet current demand.

 District board gets a tour of the pilot facility, including large pipes and valves, labeled "Pretreated Water" and "Backwash Supply."